sayouzone/sayou-fabric/packages/sayou-document/README.md

 `sayou-document` is a high-fidelity document parsing library for Python.
 It converts various document formats (PDF, DOCX, PPTX, XLSX) into a **single, unified JSON structure**, focusing on extracting rich, structured data, not just plain text.

-This library is the foundational "Extractor" component of the **Sayou Data Platform**, designed for data-driven AI and advanced RAG pipelines that require more than just text.
+This library is a foundational "Extractor" component of the **Sayou Data Platform**, designed for data-driven AI and advanced RAG pipelines that require a reliable, structured data source.

 ## Philosophy

-We believe LLMs are powerful but not infallible. **Logic should be handled by engineers, not probability.**
+`sayou-document` is designed to be an **extractor**, not an interpreter.
+It focuses on capturing the raw, structural facts of a document—"this text is bold, 16pt, and at (x0, y0)"—and preserving them with high fidelity.

-`sayou-document` is **not** an "interpreter."
-It does not guess if a bold text is a "title."
-It is an **"extractor."** It captures the raw facts—"this text is bold, 16pt, and at (x0, y0)"—preserving the original document's fidelity.
-This rich, structured data is then passed to `sayou-refinery` for intelligent, rule-based processing.
+This reliable, structured data provides a robust foundation for any downstream processing or AI pipeline.

 ## 🚀 Key Features